eyuphankygsz/SimpleUserLoginAndRegistration/README.md

 # SimpleUserLoginAndRegistration
-A simple C project to provide the user either Log-in or Register in a certain limitations.
+A simple C++ project to provide the user either Log-in or Register in a certain limitations.

 Requirements: